 Getting a new meter?
 There are some important things you need to know if you live in NSW/ACT, South Australia or Queensland.

-The information below covers timeframes for the following three scenarios:
+The information below covers timeframes for the following two scenarios:

 - New connection1